turingschool/front-end-curriculum/lessons/intro-to-git-and-github.md

 #### Configuring Git

-If you haven't used git before (don't worry, we'll be covering its usage in future classes), we'll want to configure it with some basic information about us.
+If you haven't used git before (don't worry, we'll continuing covering how to use it in future classes), we'll want to configure it with some basic information about us.

 We can tell git to configure itself using the `git config` command from our terminal.
 Additionally, we're setting "global" configurations for git, so we'll use the `--global` flag when we provide it with a new piece of configuration.

 Tell git your Name and Email address by using the following commands, substituting your own name and email:

 ```
 git config --global user.name "John Doe"